NeuroML/Documentation/source/Userdocs/Schemas/Inputs.md

-<i>Spike array connected to a single synapse, producing current triggered by each spike in the array .</i>
+<i>Spike array connected to a single synapse, producing current triggered by each spike in the array.</i>